woshilaiceshide/scala-web-repl/README.md

 At the very beginning, s-server is intended for a dedicated server for this project, which helps saving resource and simplifing development.
 But now it's a general nio socket server and a general http server, and will evolve independently.

 ## How to Build It?
-If you can access my maven repository https://dl.bintray.com/woshilaiceshide/maven/ , please build from source codes as below:
+If you can NOT access my maven repository https://dl.bintray.com/woshilaiceshide/maven/ , please build from source codes as below:

 1.
 build s-server, which provides `'HTTP'`, from https://github.com/woshilaiceshide/s-server .
 Maybe you can just `'publishLocal'` for test.